binance/binance-connector-java/clients/derivatives-trading-usds-futures/docs/WebsocketMarketStreamsApi.md

 Mark Price Stream for All market

-Mark price and funding rate for all symbols pushed every 3 seconds or every second.
+Mark price and funding rate for all symbols pushed every 3 seconds or every second.  **Note**:  This stream does not cover TradFi Perps.
 Update Speed: 3000ms or 1000ms

 ### Example
 ```java